 MQTT Sink Connector for Confluent Platform

 The Kafka Connect MQTT connector is used to integrate with existing MQTT servers.
 The connector is compatible with Confluent Platform, version 4.1 and later.
 Prior versions do not work with this connector.
 The Kafka Connect MQTT Sink Connector connects to an MQTT broker and publishes data to an MQTT topic.
 SSL is supported.
 For information on how to create SSL keys and certificates see Creating SSL Keys and Certificates.
-For the relevant configuration properties, see the MQTT Sink Connector Configuration Properties.
+For the relevant configuration properties, see the Configuration Reference for MQTT Sink Connector for Confluent Platform.

 Features